Everybody expects me to do something absolutely amazing and outrageous! Well I promise I won’t.

 Chris Cary tells the circuit court that he did not come to Ireland to blatantly break the law and that he was convinced by his presenters that he would not go to jail if they went back on the air following a raid.
 Cary was being sued by Joe Jackson, a former manager at Nova Park Country Club, for the use of his transmitter after Radio Nova was raided in May 1983.
 Following the removal of the station’s equipment, Jackson had leased his transmitter to Cary for an agreed sum of £5,000 which helped get Nova back on the air but had not received payment.
 Jackson’s claim was dismissed due to contradictory evidence.

 Radio Nova launch a job creation programme offering a week’s free advertising to any firms who take on new employees.

 The morning Zoo Crew is released back into the wild and is no more.

 February starts with the following line-up: 6am John O’Hara 9am Tony McKenzie 1pm Colm Hayes 5pm George Talbot 9pm Richard Jackson 1am Paul Kavanagh

 At the start of the month, a promo runs for a DJ Competition to take place in Nova Park with a two-hour show on the station being the prize.

 A survey of males and females in the 15-25 age group conducted by Irish Marketing Surveys revealed that Radio Nova had lost a lot of its appeal to Dubliners as a result of actively chasing a British audience.

-On March 10th Radio Nova announces that it will close at the end of the month due to MUJ pressure.
+On March 10th Radio Nova announces that it will close at the end of the month due to NUJ pressure.